The Auditing process

 Take a look at the Preparing for an Audit guide to learn more on what you'll need to get the auditing started

-5. Audit Begins
+5. Audit begins

 In case of an auditing comeptition, we ask for a member(s) of your engineering team to be available on the CodeHawks Discord server in order to answer Auditors questions via the dedicated channel.